-Dream Big, The Fairy Tale, and Butterfly Kisses are three 100-Word stories on a Cinderella theme written in three genres.
+Dream Big, The Fairy Tale, and Butterfly Kisses are three 100-Word stories on a Cinderella theme, written in three different genres.

 She’d stuck to her dream.
 That’s what Cinderella was about, pure heart.

 She missed the duckie sniggers and the foster child label.
 She had her gown on, and in this ballroom full of possibilities a heart she could connect with was awaiting.